 We were sent to investigate and document the most severely affected area.
 We asked one of the first inhabitants what he called this place, he laughed for seven minutes then spat on the ground, “Dust”.
 The people here live in the barren land with nothing but the stuff it’s named for.
 Some are considered gods (she can see what others can’t).
 Others are lost, wandering the earth alone.
 We found a man walking in circles, lost in his head but always moving towards his attacker.
 There are privileged people too.
 Full of arrogance and ego.
 (They probably won’t survive.)
 We met a mother.
 A thief.
 A performer.
 The man that comes around lived among the plants that powered the past.

-We are Bridget and John.
-Our imagery is meant to be a direct interpretation of the fashion photography we saw in the book house.
+The imagery is meant to be a direct interpretation of the fashion photography we saw in the book house.
 The one called Richard Avedon.
 Influenced by generations of science fiction and post apocalyptic fantasy.

-We hope you enjoy our work.
+I hope you enjoy our work.
 Help send us on our way to the newly opened exclusion zone, Kudzu.
 There are prints and booklets for sale and we would love to talk to people that want to participate in our journey.
 Check out the rest of our portfolio.

 The sun was hot; her blood was cold.